-The following points have been initiated/ implemented in order to make ICR's work more efficient and simplifying regulations etc. (ie. reporting of 'tidstyver' ('time-thieves'), listed in no particular order): '
+The following points have been initiated/implemented in order to make ICR's work more efficient and simplifying regulations etc. (ie. reporting of 'tidstyver' etc. Listed in no particular order):

-- Assessment/ streamlining of ICT-function and ICR-systems. - Established VPN of more computers to exploit travelling/ waiting time for administrative work. - Developed new templates for project budgeting and economic reporting of projects. - Drafted new personnel regulations, ie. relating to administrative simplifications. - Efforts to simplify Annual Reports. - Implementation of virtual office meetings.
+- Assessment/ streamlining of ICT-function and ICR-systems. - Establishing VPN of more computers to exploit travelling/ waiting time for administrative work. - Developed new templates for project budgeting and economic reporting of projects. - Drafted new personnel regulations, ie. relating to administrative simplifications. - Implementation of weekly/ semi-weekly virtual office meetings.